-This is an upscale French place in River North, and it has the same traditional entree/appetizer/dessert-style menu as Naha, its sister restaurant.
+This is an upscale French place in River North, and it has a traditional entree/appetizer/dessert-style menu.
 The food at Brindille is outstanding, but this is an especially good choice if you get nerdy over extra touches.
 For example, your server may casually inform you that the silverware you’ve been using is 100 years old.

 We like this Lincoln Park spot for all sorts of special occasions.
 It feels fancy, but not in an old-school way - the best way we can describe it is to say that you kind of feel like you’re eating in Labyrinth.
 The food is modern American, and plated very prettily.
 Even something as awful-sounding as turnip soup is memorable here.

 If you want to feel like you’ve secured tickets for the last rocket ship leaving Earth, consider making a reservation at Next.
-This place is owned by the Alinea folks, but unlike Alinea, Next has three different themed tasting meals every year (e.g. Ancient Rome, Hollywood, and Paris 1906).
+This place is owned by the Alinea folks, but unlike Alinea, Next has three different themed tasting meals every year (e.g. Ancient Rome, Hollywood, and Alinea 2005-2010, because why not).
 Tickets tend to sell out as soon as they’re released.
 You’ll experience molecular theatrics similar to those at Alinea, but not as many, and a meal here starts at around $200.

 Roister serves outstanding food from the same team that runs Alinea and Next, but you order a la carte, and prices are far more reasonable (though it’s still not cheap).
 The food is varied and interesting: fried potatoes are topped with bonito flakes, and the whole chicken platter has some of the best fried chicken in the city.
 You still need to buy a ticket in advance, but at least getting your hands on one won’t require scalpers or taking a day off work.

-Publican and Avec are two of our favorite restaurants, but it’s easy to forget about the O.G. fine dining spot from the same restaurant group that preceded them both.
-Blackbird does beautifully plated American food in a minimalist environment, a complete departure from the heaping platters of pork at Publican, and the crazy-crowded space at Avec.
+Publican and Avec are two of our favorite restaurants, but it’s easy to forget about the fine dining spot from the same restaurant group that preceded them both.
+Blackbird does beautifully plated American food in a minimalist environment - a complete departure from the heaping platters of pork at Publican and the crazy-crowded space at Avec.

 This is a very old-school steakhouse, and you should find at least one occasion to have a meal here.
 Your server will have a jacket, your table will have a tablecloth, and you’ll get a basket of bread at the beginning of your meal.
 The menu is standard steak and seafood, and all of it is delicious.